 Marijuana Sales Defense Lawyers in Dallas

-Defending Clients in Fort Worth, McKinney, Austin & Denton
+Defending Clients in Fort Worth, Allen, Austin & Denton

 Dallas marijuana sales lawyer, Deandra M. Grant, is a proud member of The National Trial Lawyers: Top 100 Trial Lawyers, an invitation-only organization composed of the premier trial lawyers in each state.
 Voted as one of D Magazine's Best Women Lawyers in Dallas in 2010, you can have faith in attorney Grant's ability to defend your marijuana case!